hkaranjule77/WebCrawler/README.md

 # WebCrawler
+Surfs Internet through scraping links.
+It is built with python language and utilize SQL to maintain data.

+## Features
+- Scrapes valid link only.
-Surfs Internet and stores a copy of a web page
+- Stores a copy of a Wepage.
+- Suppoorts Multi-threading with optimized performance.
+- Maintains consistency of database.
+- Varied maximum link storage limit.
+- Refreshs content of in every 24 hours.

 ## Software Requirements
 - Git